Gastroenterology Fellowship Program

 Fellowship Tracks

-There are three fellowship tracks within the program.
+There are two fellowship tracks within the program.

 The first year of each track is identical and composed of inpatient clinical rotations on the gastroenterology consult services at The Johns Hopkins Hospital and Johns Hopkins Bayview Medical Center, inpatient endoscopy and the inpatient hepatology service.